Wembanyama chosen by Spurs with No.1 pick in NBA Draft

 The 7ft 4in (2.24m) 19-year-old hugged family members as the Spurs confirmed a decision which had been a mere formality ever since San Antonio were handed the No.1 selection in the Draft last month.

-"Just accomplishing something that I've been dreaming about my whole life," a tearful Wembanyama told ESPN following the selection revealed by NBA commissioner Adam Silver at the Barclays Center in New York.
+"Just accomplishing something that I've been dreaming about my whole life," a tearful Wembanyama said after his No.1 status was announced by NBA commissioner Adam Silver at the Barclays Center in New York.

 "Hearing that sentence from Adam Silver, I've dreamed of it so much - I've gotta cry," Wembanyama added.